ORANGE COUNTY TRUST MANAGEMENT

 An irrevocable trust fund has its own tax ID number, so taxes must be paid by the trust fund as if it was an individual.
 A revocable trust, for example, a living trust, continues to use the social security number of the individual as the tax ID number.
 Therefore, tax reporting 1099s are generated with this person’s tax ID number and the income is reported either on the joint or the individual tax return and paid at their usual rates.

-Chris Wynkoop, CPA has over 35 years of experience offering accounting, management and tax preparation for trust funds for Orange County-based clients.
+CPA Chris Wynkoop has over 35 years of experience offering accounting, management and tax preparation for trust funds.
 Contact him today for a consultation about setting up a trust fund for your loved ones.